NourAbdelmoneim/NourAbdelmoneim.github.io/_pages/research.md

 ---
 layout: cv
-permalink: /cv/
+permalink: /research/
-title: CV
+title: Research
 nav: true
-nav_order: 3
+nav_order: 2
-cv_pdf: NourAbdelmoneim_CV.pdf
+# cv_pdf: example_pdf.pdf
 description: # This is a description of the page.
 You can modify it in 'pages/_cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left